40 Beautiful Nativity Craft Ideas

 This outstanding cardboard box stable is perfect for any handmade Nativity set.
 Find the tutorial for this project at the bright apple blossom blog.
 A super craft!

 This is a cute little Nativity game to play with your little tykes.
 Find the tutorial and downloads at The Activity Mom.

 10. Wooden Spoon Nativity

 Make beautiful and appropriate centerpieces for a Christmas holiday banquet.
 This is an inexpensive to make Christmas craft and the centerpieces could be given as gifts after the party.
-Find the information you need to make this project by going to just Lu for the tutorial.
+Find the information you need to make this project by going to Bargain Mom for the tutorial.

 11. Where's The Line To See Jesus - Becky Kelley

 12. Craft Stick Christmas Nativity